marcelpatrick/TriggerBox/README.md

 #### create an instance of the actor to be spawned using TSubclassOf<type> and exposing it to Unreal with UPROPERTY
 #### In Unreal select the Spawner object and select the BP of the actor to be spawner in the UPROPERTY dropdown you just created
 #### Create a TriggerBox / Volume instance variable.
 Expose it to Unreal with UPROPERTY.
-#### In Unreal, in the Spawner component, select your trigger box component in the dropdown for this UPROPERTY field
+#### In the Spawner BP component details select your trigger box component as the UPROPERTY field you just created
-#### In the Spawner BP component details select your trigger box component and actor to be spawned as the UPROPERTY field you just created
+#### OR, In Unreal, select the Spawner component and go to the Details tab, select your trigger box / trigger volume component in the dropdown

 #### Create a TriggerAction function. call it on OnBeginPlay
 ##### Inside the TriggerAction function use the TriggerBox variable to call OnActorBeginOverlap and OnActorEndOverlap functions and pass your custom functions that each of these will call